-- Should always be used as part of a comprehensive cardiovascular risk reduction program which includes diabetes management, smoking cessation, exercise, and other drug therapies.
-May be used in addition to other blood pressure lowering drugs.
+- Should always be used as part of a comprehensive cardiovascular risk reduction program that includes diabetes management, smoking cessation, exercise, and other drug therapies.
+May be used in addition to other blood pressure-lowering drugs.

 - Seek immediate medical advice if you find it difficult to breathe.

-- Talk to your doctor as soon as possible if any new numbness, pain, skin color changes or sensitivity occurs in fingers or toes.
+- Talk to your doctor as soon as possible if any new numbness, pain, skin color changes, or sensitivity occurs in your fingers or toes.

 - Call your doctor immediately if you develop a severe skin rash or painful blisters anywhere on your body.